mathbike/mathbike.github.io/_posts/2022-10-10-flameshot.md

 ```sh
 ~/.xbindkeysrc
 ```
-Make Flameshot launch when you press "Print Screen":
+Add this to the file to make Flameshot launch when you press "Print Screen":

 ```sh
 "flameshot gui"